 MAT 225 Calculus and Analytic Geometry III (3 cr.)
-Prerequisite(s): MAT 200 or MAT 230

 This course extends the basic ideas of calculus to the context of functions of several variables and vector-valued functions.
 Topics include partial derivatives, tangent planes, and Lagrange multipliers.
 The study of curves in two- and three space focuses on curvature, torsion, and the TNB-frame.
 Topics in vector analysis include multiple integrals, vector fields, Green's Theorem, the Divergence Theorem and Stokes' Theorem.
 Additionally, the course may cover the basics of differential equations.